Our Team

 Deborah Kaufman Watt

-Deborah Kaufman begins her day with a personal mantra as a 'go-to' for the mind and an overall reminding message to trust in the movement of life.
+Deborah begins her day with a personal mantra as a 'go-to' for the mind and an overall reminding message to trust in the movement of life.
 Her yoga practice began more than 30 years ago during her time as a professional ballet dancer, and she studied at several different yoga schools while in NYC.
 In 2009, she completed the breathing course, the Art of Living’s Sudarshan Kriya, traveled to India, and completed Holy Cow Yoga Center's Teacher Training program.
 Deborah has been teaching ever since and is also certified in Prenatal Yoga and Yin Yoga.
 She is the founder of Pretty Bride Yoga, a service for all things yoga for weddings.
 Deborah has worked on Wall Street and as a consultant in diverse industries, which inspired her to create Be Mindful Yoga, a Wellness and Yoga approach for private individual and group sessions, and workshops for outside of a traditional yoga studio.
 Her classes at Holy Cow focus on a combination of balance and strength, Pranayama techniques, and inspirational readings and teachings.
 Deborah is grateful to Holy Cow, as an integral and beneficial part of her path for friendship and learning.

-She teaches: Tuesday at 5:30pm (prenatal), Thursday at 10:45am and Fridays at 8:30am
+She teaches: Tuesday at 5:45pm (prenatal), Wednesdays at 4pm, Thursday at 10:45am, Fridays at 8:30am

 Ursel Harmon (She/Her)

-Ursel Sarala Harmon, 500 E-RYT, YACEP came to yoga in search of relief from the stresses of daily life.
+Ursel, E-RYT 500, YACEP came to yoga in search of relief from the stresses of daily life.
 She went to her first yoga class many moons ago and decided she'd found her peace.
 Passionate about the yoga practice she began teaching in 2004, earning certifications in Gentle/Chair Yoga from Satchidananda Ashram, VA, and PreNatal Yoga from Holy Cow Yoga Center, among numerous certifications.
 Ursel Sarala especially enjoys working with yogis with limitations and physical challenges, as well as providing assistance and support.
 Her teaching style is accessible to all and embodies the calmer aspects of the asana practice.

 She teaches: Saturday & Sunday at 2:00pm; also leads our Restorative, Gentle, and Prenatal Teacher Trainings